 Hockey Canada became a Signatory to the Abuse-Free Sport Program on October 1, 2022, when Hockey Canada adopted the UCCMS as a standalone policy.
 Since becoming a Signatory to the Abuse-Free Sport Program, all complaints of abuse, discrimination and harassment at the national level have been managed via the OSIC's Complaint Management process.
-In 2022, Hockey Canada introduced the ITP, its independent Safe Sport complaint administrator, as a confidential third-party mechanism responsible for to administer maltreatment complaints under Hockey Canada's Maltreatment Complaint Management Policy (the "Maltreatment Policy") regarding alleged incidents involving Hockey Canada's Playing Rules: Rule 11 - Maltreatment ("Rule 11"), sets out the on-ice expectations related to maltreatment
+In 2022, Hockey Canada introduced the ITP, its independent Safe Sport complaint administrator, as a confidential third-party mechanism responsible for to administer maltreatment complaints under Hockey Canada's Maltreatment Complaint Management Policy (the "Maltreatment Policy") regarding alleged incidents involving Hockey Canada-sanctioned programs.
+In addition to the Maltreatment Policy, Hockey Canada's Playing Rules: Rule 11 - Maltreatment ("Rule 11"), sets out the on-ice expectations related to maltreatment

-15Hockey Canada.
+&lt;sup>15Hockey Canada.
 2023.
 "Maltreatment Complaint Management Policy."
 Link in section 7: Defined Terms and Resources.

-(unsportsmanlike conduct, abusive behaviour, spitting, discrimination, or physical threats of officials) that may be sanctioned and reported to a Member and/or the ITP by officials.16
+(unsportsmanlike conduct, abusive behaviour, spitting, discrimination, or physical threats of officials) that may be sanctioned and reported to a Member and/or the ITP by officials.